 There is a disorder that relies on this trope.
 People who crave attention will accept ANY kind of attention, even if it's a bad one, because some attention of any flavor is better than being ignored entirely.
 It's also part of the reason why the Attention Whore trope exists.

 Around July of 2012, the CEO of Chik-fil-A, a chicken based fast food chain, made a comment on the radio stating that he was against gay marriage.
-This caused a massive uproar across the the United States and created a divide between the supporters and the protesters.
+Combined with the millions of dollars he has donated to anti-gay organizations, including several that are labeled hate-groups by the Southern Poverty Law Center, this caused a massive uproar across the the United States and created a divide between the supporters and the protesters.
 The people that were appalled by the CEO's comment staged protests and boycotts of the fast food chain while supporters went out to eat at every Chik-fil-A restaurant to show the CEO their support.
 Some cities are also banning the fast food chain from setting up business in their city because of the controversial comment.
 The CEO has refused to apologize for his remarks and is probably basking in the negative attention he is getting.

 The Garbage Pail Kids trading cards that were popular in The Eighties.
 Early on, sales were slow...then they started to take off when parents and teachers started to complain about the cards being in bad taste and banning them from households/schools.